Do drinking and weight loss mix?

 Besides adding empty calories, your alcohol intake may be jeopardizing your health.
 Messages in the media about alcohol can be quite confusing.
 Let's start with an explanation about how alcohol influences your nutritional status, and then about how it impacts your risk for other diseases.
 First of all, alcohol affects the hormones responsible for fluid balance.
 As a result, it causes drinkers to urinate frequently, losing body fluids.
 When thirsty drinkers have another alcoholic beverage, the vicious cycle of urination --> dehydration --> thirst continues.
 The only way to break the cycle is to have water or another non-alcoholic beverage.
 Along with the fluids drinkers lose, they excrete important nutrients as well: calcium, magnesium, potassium, and zinc.
 Alcohol also interferes with the absorption of vitamins B-1 (thiamin), B-6, B-12, and folate.
 It causes problems in processing Vitamins A and D, too.
 As a consequence, nutritional deficiencies are often seen in people who over-imbibe alcohol.

 There's been some recent research about alcohol's protective benefits from heart disease, specifically by increasing HDL, the "good" cholesterol.
-A report published by the British Medical Journal in 2002 found that the benefits and risks of drinking alcohol vary by age and sex.
 However, the risk of death from diseases including many types of cancer (colon, breast, liver, and oral), hypertension, liver disease, heart disease, and others is positively linked with alcohol consumption.
 The greater the amounts of alcohol women drink, particularly at younger ages, the greater the likelihood of death from one of the above-mentioned diseases.
 This latest study also shows that the risks are lowest for non-drinkers under the age of 35, for both men and women.
 For 16- to 24-year-olds, risks increase when women drink more than 8 drinks per week and men drink more than 5 drinks per week.
 Risks also increase with age when women have 8 to 20 drinks a week, and when men have 5 to 34 drinks a week.

 To learn more about your own drinking pattern, have you thought about why your drinking is at the level you describe?
 For example, you may want to ask yourself questions, such as: